-Whilst the distribution given in Philp (2010) had reduced to 20 tetrads, the overall pattern remained fairly similar, although with a reduced number of sightings in the Dungeness and Dartford Heath areas.
+Whilst the distribution given in Philp (2010)

+had reduced to 20 tetrads, the overall pattern remained fairly similar, although with a reduced number of sightings in the Dungeness and Dartford Heath areas.
 It is possible that some of these changes do not reflect loss, but rather the ease with which such an inconspicuous plant may be overlooked.
-Records for the purposes of this register will be maintained at monad (1 km square) level, a finer resolution than the tetrads used in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club) and shown here in comparison with 2010-16 data.
-The 2010-16 map exceeds the earlier total, with 22 tetrads (equivalent to 30 monad records) and these are generally in fairly similar locations, although metropolitan West Kent is covered, which Eric Philp's surveys omitted.
-What might appear to be a geologically unexpected site on the 2010-16 map at Stodmarsh (TR2161) actually relates to the plant's presence (along 40m of track) on deposited former colliery spoil.
+Records for the purposes of this register will be maintained at monad (1 km square) level, a finer resolution than the tetrads used in Philp (2010), from which the accompanying 1991-2005 distribution map is taken (with kind permission of the late Eric Philp and the Kent Field Club) and shown here in comparison with 2010-20 data.
+The 2010-20 map exceeds the earlier total, with 24 tetrads (equivalent to 33 monad records) and these are generally in fairly similar locations, although metropolitan West Kent is covered, which Eric Philp's surveys omitted.
+What might appear to be a geologically unexpected site on the 2010-20 map at Stodmarsh (TR2161) actually relates to the plant's presence (along 40m of track) on deposited former colliery spoil.

-Moenchia erecta is an annual, relying on a degree of open ground for continued establishment, and usually germinating in spring.
+ground for continued establishment, and usually germinating in spring.
 The openness of the terrain may be maintained by shallow soils and summer drought affecting vegetation on sharp-draining sand, gravel or consolidated shingle; the plant flowers early, beginning in April, setting seed and dying by mid-summer.
 It is a short species, growing from 3-12cm and generally in the lower part of that range; it would appear to dislike competition, and the turf within which it grows is always short, whether through the hostility of the substrate, through exposure to coastal winds, through grazing or (as at Keston war memorial and at Rugby Portobello trust lands at St Mary's Bay) mowing.
-Its national distribution has diminished through the reduction of grazing on lowland heaths and commons18; this may not have affected Kent so much, in view of its limited heathland habitat.
+Its national distribution has diminished through the reduction of grazing on lowland heaths and commons; this may not have affected Kent so much, in view of its limited heathland habitat.